 I’ve taken a nap in the afternoon at least three times since August, and the naps have been lovely.
 Sometimes I take a bath in the middle of the day.
-I have a lot of sex with my husband.
+I am more amorous than I used to be.

 I am the happiest I have ever been.

 I still get frustrated, angry, sad, even despairing.
 Happiness is not, after all, a state of permanent euphoria.